OpenSCAP/container-compliance/README.md

 # Container Compliance

-Resources and tools to assert compliance of containers (docker, rocket, ...).
+Resources and tools to assert compliance of containers (rocket, docker, ...).

 + Assessing running containers and cold images
 + Vulnerability and compliance audit